 3.3.3 The notice convening a special meeting must clearly indicate the exact purpose of said meeting.

-The members present must elect a person to chair the meeting in the absence of the president, first vice-president, second vice-president, or in the event the above should refuse to act in such capacity.
+The members present must elect a person to chair the meeting in the absence of the president and vice- president or in the event that they should refuse to act in such capacity.

 The quorum is composed of the members in good-standing present at the annual or special meeting.